Deidre has a Masters in applied linguistics and translation for her 20 years overseas. She's worked as a certified provider of the MBTI®.

-Maybe the most gifted senior executives of all, but potentially the most nutty.
+Maybe the most gifted senior executives of all, but potentially the nuttiest.
 There are more CEOs among ENTJs than among any other personality type.
-They are goal-driven, competitive and when they run into obstacles are not prone to give up.
-They can understand the team assignment and work collaboratively, but will use team members as tools, not seeing them as people.
+They are goal-driven and competitive and, when they run into obstacles, are not prone to give up.
+They can understand the team assignment and work collaboratively but will use team members as tools, not seeing them as people.

-ENTP bosses are at their best when storms and enemy threaten a battle.
-They excel in communication and are often newscasters and commentators, also having often impressive mechanic and technological abilities.
+ENTP bosses are at their best when storms and enemies threaten a battle.
+They excel in communication and are often newscasters and commentators, also having an often impressive mechanic and technological abilities.
 ENTPs do well leading change as excellent entrepreneurs and start-up leaders.

-Open debates can keep the ENTP boss happily occupied, though others may consider them contentious, and when they switch sides in a nanosecond give you mental whiplash.
-While brilliant in crisis management and problem solving, they generally withhold compliments and you tend to feel in competition with them.
+Open debates can keep the ENTP boss happily occupied, though others may consider them contentious, and when they switch sides in a nanosecond, they give you mental whiplash.
+While brilliant in crisis management and problem-solving, they generally withhold compliments, and you tend to feel in competition with them.
 Getting them to focus on what you think is important is not an easy job, especially if it is not something they see as a crisis worthy of their attention.

 INTJs never intended to be bosses in the first place, so they can tend to be difficult.
 Lovers of technology, mechanical or process models they are not lovers of people.
 People are a means, or an obstruction, to an outcome.

 The least frequent NT type in management, INTPs are most successful as managers when in an industry like security or inspection.
-They are relentless in finding flaws or spotting something that is wrong.
-INTPs are prone to see the detail that will keep a plan from working, or the fatal flaw that could be the deal-breaker.
+They are relentless in finding flaws or spotting something wrong.
+INTPs are prone to see the detail that will keep a plan from working or the fatal flaw that could be the deal-breaker.

-Therefore, they can be tough to manage, and though extremely smart, can often get marginalized as "naysayers".
+Therefore, they can be tough to manage.
+Though they're extremely smart, they can often get marginalized as naysayers.

-What INTPs see should be listened to, but if you don't like a boss who make anal retentive an art form, you're in the wrong place working for him or her.
-INTPs are one of the most introspective of all the personality types, and are the type most attuned to their own weaknesses and challenges, and as such are working on themselves every day.
+What INTPs see should be listened to, but if you don't like a boss who makes anal retentive an art form, you're in the wrong place working for him or her.
+INTPs are one of the most introspective of all the personality types, and they are the type most attuned to their own weaknesses and challenges.
+As such, they are working on themselves every day.